New plans for the site? - soon to be revealed

-The Bristol Urban Design Forum has made some useful comments about the potential of the site, including points about the 'historic integrity' of the buildings.
+The Bristol Urban Design Forum also made some useful comments about the potential of the site.
 Scroll down to read more.

 More details about the demolition: The report that gives reasons for the granting of approval for demolition is online at http://planningonline.bristol.gov.uk Use reference number 14/06330/N in the search box.
 Under the 'Documents' tab you'll find links to documents that relate to the application.
 If you want to read the submission made by the ChocBox Community Association there's a link to a pdf file at the bottom of this web page.
 And for background information, everything you might wish to know about the requirements for planning permission for demolition is here.